Dynamic Graphics

 Ms. Mann,

-First my assistant received your phone call.
+First my bookkeeper received your phone call.
+She promised to pay you when she next did our bills.
 Then I received your fax.
 Now you have emailed me.
 We get the message.

 Please calm down.
 I don't know what the problem is.
 We sent the check - I saw the listing with my own eyes.